chriswegmann/prometheon-restapi-azure/README.md

 - removed the import from resources to check whether the git push to azure works Deployment with CLI works! (postman and chrome: "hello, world!")

-- also with import from resources.quote: WORKS!
+- also with import from resources.quote (but without using it):
+WORKS

+- Commit: " resource of api from quote: Quote_test": with the actual resource from resources WORKS!